What Dog Breeds Are Not Allowed In RV Campgrounds Or Resorts?

 Certain dog breeds are not allowed at some RV parks.
 What are they?Up to 70% off Clearance - While Supplies Last!

 ANSWER You are correct that some RV Campgrounds and Resorts have restrictions on what breed of dog they allow on their property.
-The restrictions vary widely by the facility.
-The most common breed restrictions seem to be for Pit Bulls, Rottweilers, Dobermans, Mastiffs, Chows, and wolf-mixes.
+The restrictions vary widely depending on the facility.
+Pit Bulls, Rottweilers, Dobermans, Mastiffs, Chows, and wolf-mixes are the most common breeds not allowed in certain campgrounds.
 Other facilities may allow these breeds, but they reserve the right to ask you to leave their facilities if the dog you have "acts aggressively."

 Whether these assumptions are true or not, owners that take these dogs camping with them must be aware that their pets may not be welcome at certain campgrounds and RV Resorts.
 The best advice I can offer to those people is to call ahead to the facility they plan to stay at to see if their pet is allowed.

 Killer the Wonder Dog

-Now before I get a bunch of hate mail from outraged Chihuahua Owners; please take a look at the picture to the left, that is our dog aptly named "Killer The Wonder Dog".
+Before I get a bunch of hate mail from outraged Chihuahua Owners, please look at the picture to the left, which is our dog named "Killer the Wonder Dog".
 Killer is a cross between a Merle Chihuahua and a pug.
 He goes camping with us wherever we go.
 Yes, we are living dangerously by bringing him along. :-)

 Regardless of what breed of dog you plan to take camping, there is a book that I strongly suggest you read by Jack and Julee Meltzer called Camping and RVing with Dogs, the Complete Reference for Dog-Loving Campers and RVers